PLPAcademy/day-3-assignment-RaDiant-1/README.md

 What is the purpose of setting a root password during MySQL installation?

 A) To create a user account for your MySQL server
-B) To secure your MySQL installation with a super-secret password
+B) To secure your MySQL installation with a super-secret password   [CORRECT]
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL